 A New History of Investment in Financial Education across the United States

-A research initiative captures historical spending on financial education and impacts for the public
+Research into historical spending on financial education and its impacts.

 Investment in financial education across the U.S. varies from state to state.
 Besides the resources spent by states on classes for students in middle through high school, there is investment coming from the nonprofit sector.
 These organizations run out-of-school programs, develop education products, and provide teacher professional development programs.
 To date, few studies have assessed the impact of this investment in financial education on individual outcomes.
 Part of the challenge is that public records on financial education that people are exposed to, and data on people’s financial behaviors come from different sources.
 The project called A New History of Investment in Financial Education across the United States addressed this gap by assembling data on students’ exposure to relevant academic content standards, as well as non-profits’ program service expenses.